TOAST-DOCS/Gamebase/zh/ios-etc.md

             * INSPECTING_ALL_SERVICES: 304
             * INTERNAL_SERVER_ERROR: 500
     * kTCGBObserverHeartbeat
-    	* 当因已被退出或禁用、用户账号状态出现变化时启动。
+    	* Operates when the status of a user account changes, for instance when the user account is deleted or banned.
-    	* TCGBGamebaseEventObserverData.code: 为TCGBError值。
+    	* TCGBGamebaseEventObserverData.code: Indicates the TCGBError value.
             * TCGB_ERROR_INVALID_MEMBER: 6
             * TCGB_ERROR_BANNED_MEMBER: 7
     * kTCGBObserverNetwork
-    	* 可以接收网络变动信息。
+    	* Can receive the information about the changes in the network.
-    	* 当网络断开或被连接时、从Wifi转为Cellular网络时启动。
+    	* Operates when the network is disconnected or connected, or switched from Wi-Fi to a cellular network.
-    	* TCGBGamebaseEventObserverData.code: 为NetworkManager值。
+    	* TCGBGamebaseEventObserverData.code: Indicates the NetworkManager value.
             * ReachabilityIsNotDefined = -100
             * NotReachable = -1
             * ReachableViaWWAN = 0